PotzarellaMozarella/Pesto-Projects/Week-9/to-do-list/README.md

 # To Do list App

-Checkout the project here [Create React App](https://github.com/facebook/create-react-app)

-You can find more about the assignment at [To do list app](https://pesto-projects-ovki.vercel.app/)
+Checkout the project here [To do list app](https://pesto-projects-ovki.vercel.app/pp)

 ### Features
 * User can add a new task in the to do list